 Can minors buy vape pens in the UK?

+How old do you have to be to buy a vape?
 There is a big debate going on right now about whether or not teens should be allowed access to electronic cigarettes.
 In some ways, it seems like it could be helpful – because allowing teens access to these devices could make them less likely to choose to smoke the real thing.

 But on the other hand, a lot of people have reservations about this.
 They’re afraid that vaping could still get teens addicted to nicotine, and that this could eventually lead to a cigarette habit (the gateway-theory).